-Prospect Pension Scheme Statement of Investment Principles implementation statement for the scheme year ending 31.10.2023
+Connect Pensions and Life Assurance Scheme Statement of Investment Principles implementation statement for the scheme year ending 31st October 2023

-The Occupational Pension Schemes (investment and Disclosure) (Amendment) Regulations 2019 require defined benefit pension schemes to produce and publish a statement which must set out how, and the extent to which, the scheme's policies on stewardship have been followed during the scheme year, and describe the voting behaviour by, or on behalf of, the trustees, including the most significant votes cast by the trustees or on their behalf, during the scheme year, stating any use of the services of a proxy provider.
-This SIP implementation statement published by the Prospect Pension Scheme is for the year ending 31st October 2023.
+The Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019 require defined benefit pension schemes to produce and publish a statement which must set out how, and the extent to which, the scheme's policies on stewardship have been followed during the scheme year, and describe the voting behaviour by, or on behalf of, the trustees, including the most significant votes cast by the trustees or on their behalf, during the scheme year, stating any use of the services of a proxy provider.
+This statement is for the year ending 31st October 2023.